 So, what else should you try?
 Don’t keep the Switch behind the TV, in or under a metal object or pressed against large amounts of cords.

-Nintendo has confirmed in a statement to Polygon that despite apparently not having a hardware issue, the company did find a "manufacturing variation" with the controllers that has now been fixed, meaning future consoles shouldn't suffer from the same connectivity issues.
+Nintendo confirmed in a statement to Polygon that despite apparently not having a hardware issue, the company did find a "manufacturing variation" with the controllers that has now been fixed, meaning consoles bought in 2018 shouldn't suffer from the same connectivity issues.

 Nintendo does have a fix available for affected early retail units, but it first has to make sure that the issues are truly down to the hardware.
 As reported by Polygon, Nintendo said the following: